Reading the IPO market’s tea leaves – TechCrunch

 Marqeta

-- First IPO price range: $20 to $24 per share
+- First IPO price range: $20 to $24 per share.

-- Implied simple valuation range: $10.6 billion to $12.7 billion
+- Implied simple valuation range: $10.6 billion to $12.7 billion.

 The last known private-market value of Marqeta was set in May 2020, when the company raised $150 million at what PitchBook estimates was a $4.3 billion valuation.
 From that perspective, the company could up to triple its final private valuation in its public debut.
 There was some other money sloshing around the company since that May round, however, so its pricing could have shifted some in the intervening months.